Council owned high rise - fire safety FAQs

 When were council high rises last inspected?

-All our high rise buildings were inspected in 2016 as planned, and seven have already been inspected this year on schedule.
+All our high rise buildings were inspected in 2016 as planned, and they all been inspected again following the Grenfell Tower fire by both East Sussex Fire & Rescue and the council.

 Do we have fire safety certificates for each building?